I Hate Being A Woman. Period.

 During this horrific period, a friend from school called me up and told me about a reunion our friends were planning.
 I realized then how easy a guy's life is.

 I wished then that I were a boy.
-And I feel no shame in accepting it.Share
+And I feel no shame in accepting it.Share this quote

 I don't know if boys realise how lucky they are.
 I am always bothered with the thought of being infertile?
 Will I ever have my own kids?
 PCOD has been linked to infertility.
 I wonder if I should get married early?
 Should I have babies early even if I am not at all ready for it, mentally?
 If I am fertile, is my fertility clock really ticking away because of my PCOD?
 And then came the questions arising out of jealously...
 Why don't I have the luxury of time like boys do to have children?
 Why don't they suffer like girls do?

-Why am I a girl?Share
+Why am I a girl?Share this quote

 My period finally stopped after a month.
 I wish people can understand that girls like me do exist.
 Why is there no law that allows women to take leave on the first day of period?
 I wish I could get excited about getting a job without having to worry about how will I manage it on my first day.

 Why don't women speak up?
 Why are periods still a taboo?
-Why am I expected to live through my period 'calmly' when it is really so painful?Share
+Why am I expected to live through my period 'calmly' when it is really so painful?Share this quote

 My boyfriend once told me that I was faking my pain because he had never heard any other girl 'whine' about her period as much.
 I can't even blame him for what he said. he has been conditioned to think like that.